Published November 7, 2013, By Dr. Susan Love

 We want the home run and we want it now!
 We will not be good girls any longer!

 Get angry, get your friends angry, then do something about it.
-Be a part of our research through the Army of Women and the [HOW] Study, sign the NBCC’s Deadline 2020 petition, invest in our research by creating a local fundraising event to help us keep pushing the envelope.
+Be a part of our research through the Love Research Army and the [HOW] Study, sign the NBCC’s Deadline 2020 petition, invest in our research by creating a local fundraising event to help us keep pushing the envelope.
 Or do all of the above.
 Don’t settle for good enough.

 It is time to rekindle the anger that started the breast cancer advocacy movement 20 years ago but this time we will not stop until we have achieved a future without this disease!